-Why should users consider using EPA?
+Why should users consider using Resource Management?
 To achieve optimal performance and efficiency characteristics.
-EPA extensions facilitate the automation of an advanced selection of capabilities and tuning parameters during the deployment of cloud-native solutions.
-EPA also enables service providers to offer differentiating and/or revenue-generating services that require leveraging specific hardware features.
+Resource Management extensions facilitate the automation of an advanced selection of capabilities and tuning parameters during the deployment of cloud-native solutions.
+Resource Management also enables service providers to offer differentiating and/or revenue-generating services that require leveraging specific hardware features.

-OpenNESS provides a complete solution for users to integrate key EPA features needed for applications (CDN, AI inference, transcoding, gaming, etc.) and CNFs (RAN DU, CU, and Core) to work optimally for edge deployments.
+OpenNESS provides a complete solution for users to integrate key resource management features needed for applications (CDN, AI inference, transcoding, gaming, etc.) and CNFs (RAN DU, CU, and Core) to work optimally for edge deployments.

 Resource identification involves detecting key hardware and software features on the platform that can be used for scheduling of the workload on the cluster.
 OpenNESS support Node Feature Discovery (NFD) microservices that detects hardware and software features and labels the nodes with relevant features.

 Resource Allocation involves configuration of the certain hardware resources like CPU, IO devices, GPU, Accelerator devices, Memory (Hugepages) etc.. to the applications and services.
 OpenNESS provides many Device Plugins, Kubernetes jobs, CRD Operators and Red Hat OpenShift Operator: Special Resource Operators for configuration and resource allocation of VPU, GPU, FPGA, CPU L3 cache, Memory bandwidth resources to applications and services.